Root Canal Treatment

 Many people hear about this treatment and automatically become fearful.
 Root canals definitely get a bad rap.
 However, there are misconceptions about this treatment and the benefits of treatment.
 It is a procedure that can be done painlessly and typically in one visit.

 Root canal treatment is needed when the nerve of a tooth becomes damaged irreversibly.
 This damage is due to decay that has reached the nerve, chemical or mechanical injury that has been repeated, or trauma.
 At this point, the nerve is infected with bacteria and toxins.
 The bacteria and toxins travel down the root.
 The only way to treat the tooth at this point is with root canal treatment or taking the tooth out.
 An extraction, or taking the tooth out, is necessary if there is not sufficient tooth left.
 However, if there is sufficient tooth remaining, root canal treatment is the recommended treatment.
 If left untreated, the infection produces a painful abscess that is often combined with swelling.
 Swelling can cause serious complications and become life-threatening.

 Root Canal Treatment Process

-At Prestige Dentistry, we understand that root canal treatment can seem intimidating.
+At Prestige Dentistry, we understand that this treatment can seem intimidating.
 Rest assured that Dr. and her staff make sure to keep you comfortable from start to finish.
 Similar to other procedures done at our office in Prairieville, once your tooth is numbed, you should not feel anything.
-If you have a tooth that you think needs a root canal treatment, give our office a call today.
-We are here to get you out of pain and on with enjoying life.